geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To guard the opposing frontiers of the main, 310

-Undaunted Cumos leads a countless train ;
+Undaunted Cumos leads a countless train;

 A valiant chief, but swiftly rous'd to ire,